Mixed Credit Reports

 • Mental and emotional distress.
 From missing out on long-awaited opportunities to losing sleep due to worry or being plagued by anxiety, the toll these errors take is real.

 1. We know the law.
-We know the laws that protect you and how to go after these careless mega-corporations using every possible legal option available.
+We know the laws that protect you and how to go after the careless mega-corporations using every possible legal option available.

 2. We know the problems.
 We’ve seen, heard, and handled every type of credit report error, including mixed credit reports, and put our full knowledge and resources into everything we do.

 3. We know the tricks.
-We know the tactics used by these companies to delay doing anything to fix reporting mistakes.
+We know the tactics used by the credit bureaus to delay doing anything to fix mixed credit reports.
 They’d rather convince you it’s a lost cause.
 We know otherwise.

-5. We file a lawsuit.
-If your errors aren’t corrected or the fallout persists, we file a lawsuit to hold companies accountable.
+5. We know how to file a strategic lawsuit.
+If your errors aren’t corrected or the fallout persists, we file a lawsuit to hold the credit bureaus (and other companies) accountable.

-6. We get you money.
-If you’ve been harmed by credit report errors and you’re entitled to compensation, we know how to maximize it.
+6. We know how to get you money.
+If you’ve been harmed by mixed credit reports and you’re entitled to compensation, we know how to maximize it.

-We rely heavily on the FCRA to build the best possible cases and get the best possible outcomes.
-The FCRA gives you critical consumer reporting rights, including the right to:
+We rely heavily on the FCRA to build the best possible cases and get the best possible outcomes for you.

 • review your credit reports for free